 Who can foster?

 Many people who enquire about fostering are often not sure if they are the right ‘type’ of person or family to foster.
-There is no type or a perfect foster carer.
+But, there is no type!

 There are some things you will need to consider, such as:

 - You must be able to offer a child their own bedroom so a spare bedroom is required in your home.
-This should not be one of your children’s rooms who are now at university and may return home during holidays etc. or a room you may offer for your grandchildren or family friends for sleep overs.
-It needs to be a real spare room
+This should not be one of your children’s rooms who are now at university and may return home during holidays etc. or a room you may offer for your grandchildren or family friends for sleepovers.

 - If you'd like to foster as a couple, you must demonstrate that there is permanence and stability in your relationship.
 You need to have lived together for at least 2 years.
 Couples can be heterosexual or same sex, married, unmarried or in a civil partnership.
 You can of course also be single to foster

 - Enquiries from people with disabilities or those with health problems are welcome.
-All prospective carers will undergo a medical with their own GP who will advise our service if they feel you are ‘fit to foster’
+All prospective carers will undergo a medical with their own GP who will advise if you are ‘fit to foster’

 - A non-smoking environment is expected for all children in care, including inside your home and car.
 If you, or anyone in your household smokes, you will be unable to care for a child under the age of five